 All varieties will begin to produce fruit in their second season; some may bear in their first autumn.

-Ever-bearer yields a small crop of berries in late spring to early summer, and a larger crop in early fall on vigorous canes.
+Ever-bearing produces small crop in late spring to early summer, and larger crop in early fall.
+Full sun.
+Zone: 4 - 8

 Blackberries might be the easiest of berries, growing on tough, hardy plants in colder zones.
 They can be quite decorative, too–let them ramble over arches, pergolas, trellis and along wires on walls and fences.
 If you are short on space there are compact, thornless types of blackberry that will grow perfectly well in containers.
 We grow our blackberries on a three-piece bamboo teepee which makes it easier for you to get them started in containers.